sdspikes/reciprocity2/README.md

 ### Yarn

 The frontend uses React, a javascript library, and we use the `yarn` package manager to manage dependencies.
-You will need to install `yarn` then run `yarn install` to get all the dependencies.
+You will need to install `yarn` (`brew install yarn`) then run `yarn install` to get all the dependencies.

 ### Set up database